 If there is no license, and no law to prevent such use, then natural language generation systems could write the next prize-winning or bestselling book based on the works of existing authors, for example, a mash-up of Margaret Atwood, Marlon James, and poet Raymond Antrobus, without those creators receiving recognition or financial reward.

-Copyright in the expression of words, not ideas.
-Shakespeare took his plots from stories that everybody knew or real-life events and made them his own through the genius of his expression.
-By the time he was finished with the original, he had made it a completely different thing that is now remembered, long after it has been forgotten.
+Copyright in the expression, the use of words, not ideas.
+Shakespeare took his plots from stories that everybody knew, or real-life events, but what made them Shakespeare was the genius of his expression.
+By the time he had written up the story, it was something completely different from the original and today lines from Hamlet or Midsummer Night's Dream have entered everyday language, but their source material is forgotten.

 What Does It All Mean for Indie Authors?

 AI is the single most important development facing humanity in the first half of the 21st century.
 It is now, already, our most powerful technology, and we need to understand it so we can surf the change rather than drowning in the deluge.